Frances Cleveland

 Frances Clara Cleveland Preston (christened Frank Clara; July 21, 1864 – October 29, 1947) was the first lady of the United States from 1886 to 1889 and again from 1893 until 1897, as the wife of President Grover Cleveland.
-She was the first woman to be first lady more than once and the youngest first lady in American history.
+She was the first to hold the position nonconsecutively.
+Having married Cleveland at age 21, she was the youngest first lady in American history.

 When Folsom was an infant, she first met Grover Cleveland.
-Her father, Oscar Folsom, was also a close friend to Cleveland.
-When her father died in 1875, Cleveland became the executor of the estate, and Cleveland paid off the family’s outstanding debts and provided for the well-being of Frances and her mother, Emma.
-After graduating Wells College she married Grover Cleveland while he was the incumbent president.
+Her father, Oscar Folsom, was a close friend to Cleveland.
+When her father died in 1875, Cleveland became the executor of the estate, paid off the family's outstanding debts, and provided for the well-being of Frances and her mother, Emma.
+After graduating from Wells College, she married Grover Cleveland during his first presidential term.
 When he lost reelection in 1888, the Clevelands went into private life for four years and began having children.
 After Grover Cleveland was elected president again in 1892, Frances dedicated much of her time in the second term to her children.

 The Clevelands had five children, four of whom survived to adulthood.
 Cleveland became involved in education advocacy, serving on the Wells College board, supporting women's education, and organizing the construction of kindergartens.
 Grover Cleveland died in 1908, and in 1913, Frances married Thomas J. Preston Jr..
 She continued to work in education activism after leaving the White House, becoming involved with Princeton University.
 During World War I, she advocated military preparedness.
 She died in 1947 and was buried alongside her first husband in Princeton Cemetery.